RuslanNuriev86/DataScience/Gold Recovery/README.md

 - flotation (process for selectively separating of hydrophobic materials from hydrophilic).
 At this stage rougher feed brings to the tank with a liquid.
 On issue it has refractory ore for further gold recovery treatment and tails.
 - primary and secondary cleaning.
 After this procedure we have final gold particles and new tails.

-This exploration we'll find out if machine learning model on base of input parameters could help improve gold extraction process, make it more efficiently.
+During exploration we'll find out if machine learning model could help to improve gold extraction process, make it more efficiently.

 ### Models
 - CatBoostClassifier